glibin/watcher/README.md

 Be carefull for running it first time.
 Maybe you should first get data from remote and watch it after (you could just interchange src_dir and dst_dir).

+If you want to exclude some files from `rsync` you should add them to `exclude.txt` file.

 Troubleshooting
 ======
 There can be some troubles running watch.sh: